shlima/click_house/README.md

 > TCP transport is more specific, we don't want to expose details.
 Despite we have full compatibility of protocol of different versions of client and server, we want to keep the ability to "break" it for very old clients.
 And that protocol is not too clean to make a specification.

+Yandex uses HTTP interface for working from Java and Perl, Python and Go as well as shell scripts.

 # TOC